digimortl/Geometry/README.md

 ): Boolean;
 ```

-Red grid nodes inside the polygon, black, outside (in holes)
+Red grid nodes are inside the polygon, blacks, outside (in holes)

 ![clipped-grid.png](images/clipped-grid.png)

-## Find cycles of intersecting contours.
-The complexity is O(NlogN)
+## Find cycles of intersecting contours

+Given a set of properly directed contours, the algorithm finds all cycles and returns
+a result polygon (set of contours and holes).
+The complexity is O(NlogN).

 ![Cycles.png](images/Cycles.png)

+Blue regions are the result polygons, the white zones inside, holes.
+The border of the each
+polygon comprises of the parts of the original contours.
+In case of the last closing contour
+has wrong direction the cycle is considered not found, there must be applied some kind of
+direction tolernt algorithm, f.e. based on triangulation or other methods.

 ## Build isolines and isocontours

+Given 2D irregular grid (surface) defined by 1D arrays of X, Y, and 2D array of Z values.
+For each min(Z) <= Z' <= max(Z) value builds isolines or isocontours (closed version of
+isolines) depending on if bClosure flag of `CreateIsolines` function is set.

+How to use

+1. Initialize a gid and internal control structures, i.e. call `InitializeIsolines`.
+2. For each Z from [min(Z), max(Z)] call `CreateIsolines`.
+If you want just isolines
+   set `bClosure` to `False`, otherwise, `True`.
+3. Release the grid and all resources, i.e. call `ReleaseIsolines`.

 ![Isolines.png](images/Isolines.png)